There are simply no bigger Fish to fry for those looking for a Rich history in headline-making IP.

 Firm profile

-Fish & Richardson is a global patent prosecution, intellectual property litigation, and commercial litigation law firm with more than 400 attorneys and technology specialists in the US and Europe.
+Fish & Richardson is a global patent prosecution, and intellectual property litigation law firm with more than 400 attorneys and technology specialists in the US and Europe.
 Fish is the #1 US patent litigation firm, handling nearly three times as many cases than its nearest competitor; a powerhouse patent prosecution firm; a top-tier trademark and copyright firm; and the #1 firm at the Patent Trial and Appeal Board, with more cases than any other firm.
 Since 1878, Fish attorneys have been winning cases worth billions in controversy — often by making new law — for the world’s most innovative and influential technology leaders.

 Recruitment

 Summer associate profile: Fish seeks students with excellent academic credentials and superior writing ability, and for patent litigation and patent prosecution positions, a scientific or technical background is required.
-Law students are a great fit for our summer program if they: convey a sincere career interest in intellectual property, always want to know how things work; thrive in a collabroative, team-oriented environment; and are motivated to take on challenges.
+Law students are a great fit for our summer program if they: convey a sincere career interest in intellectual property, always want to know how things work; thrive in a collaborative, team-oriented environment; and are motivated to take on challenges.

 Summer associate components: Fish & Richardson’s summer program is the cornerstone of our recruiting.
 We bring in the top students from across the country, and through significant investments of time and resources, we begin developing them into the Fish attorneys who go on to become leaders in the industry.
 To achieve this, our summer program is known for having real work that provides hands-on training and ongoing feedback.
 Summer associates tackle the tough legal issues that clients come to us to solve, and projects include preparing patent applications; conducting research for litigation; and attending client meetings, depositions, and even trials.
 Equally important to our summer program are the social events that integrate summer associates into the firm culture, including a firmwide summer associate retreat.
 Summer associates and attorneys get to know each other at dinners, team building activities, sporting events and through networking opportunities across offices.
 Each summer associate is assigned a mentor who advises them throughout the summer.